Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_20.md

 {{> DiffBox tutorialName="angular-meteor" step="20.3"}}

-Now, before adding the actual file upload to the client, let's add a `$mdDialog` that will show the file upload form, in the `partiesList.js` file:
+Now, let's add the usage of ng-gile-upload to the add new party modal, note that we use ng-controller there and we create the controller in the next step.

 {{> DiffBox tutorialName="angular-meteor" step="20.4"}}

-Also, don't forget the $mdDialog dependency on the scope!

-{{> DiffBox tutorialName="angular-meteor" step="20.4.1"}}

-And add a button that calls our `openAddImageModal` function inside the create new party form:
+And now we will create the `AddPhotoCtrl` controller.
+We also implement the image uploading function - `addImages` in the `nfg-change` attribute on html file we just created.

 {{> DiffBox tutorialName="angular-meteor" step="20.5"}}

-Now let's create the view in a new file - `client/parties/views/add-photo-modal.ng.html` for this dialog and add the `ng-file-upload` directive:
+And we need to make sure we also have the Images collection on the scope in order to save the photos:

 {{> DiffBox tutorialName="angular-meteor" step="20.6"}}